fugu-chop/ruby_database/README.md

 The design of the application is always hard - I'm not entirely sure what classes and responsibilities those classes should have ahead of time, and I feel like I'm adjusting on the fly to figure out where methods should live, and what objects should interact with other objects.

 There was some fiddliness towards collecting input from the CLI, eventually settling on `$stdin`.
 I initially tried to pull user input via `gets`, but if the `ARGV` constant (which captures any arguments passed as part of the program execution, in an `Array`) has any values in it (which must have in order to execute commands, in our implementation), then the `Kernel#gets` method tries to treat the first value in the `ARGV` array as a file, which in our case, never is.

+The assignment itself asked users to create a Postgres database in the CLI called `expenses` themselves before executing the program.
+I think that's kinda crap, so I was able to use the backticks notation to execute console commands within Ruby.
+This allowed me to use a `rescue` block to handle the creation of the database automatically through execution of the program, if it doesn't already exist.